Join-cheryl-millett-forest-hill-walk-club

 Forest Hill Walk ClubThe Forest Hill Walk Club is more than a walk club:

-• in 2016, monies were raised to purchase a ‘memorial tree’ with the city of Toronto for ‘those who walk with us in spirit’.
+• In 2016, monies were raised to purchase a ‘memorial tree’ with the city of Toronto for ‘those who walk with us in spirit’.
 The black walnut tree can be located in the park at the top of the Baldwin Stairs, just east of Casa Loma.
 These stairs are walked by the Forest Hill Walk Club.

-• annual anniversary celebrations to celebrate the fitness and relationships built due to the walk club.
+• Annual anniversary celebrations to celebrate the fitness and relationships built due to the walk club.

-• special walks, walking to a live concert at the University of Toronto.
+• Special walks, walking to a live concert at the University of Toronto.

-• long lasting friendships and relationships are created.
+• Long lasting friendships and relationships are created.

-• annual hiking holidays to explore walking afar began June 2018.
+• Annual hiking holidays to explore walking afar began June 2018.

 Forest Hill Walk Club Contents